 1.3.2.
-Disclosure Policy: Basis and Frequency of Disclosure / Location and verification
+Disclosure Policy: Basis and Frequency of Disclosure / Location and verification included its risk management disclosures as per the Directive on its website as it does not publish its financial statements.

 The Company has a formal policy, approved by the Board, which details its approach in complying fully with the Pillar 3 disclosure requirements as laid out in Part Eight of the CRR.
 According to the Directive, the risk management disclosures should be included in either the financial statements of the CIFs if these are published, or on their websites.